Tyler-R-Kendrick/playwright-bdd-test-gen/README.md

 - a Gherkin parser and fallback parser
 - AI adapter hooks (Claude / Browser-Use)
 - a Playwright controller that executes browser actions and captures an action trace
-- a test writer that emits Playwright `.spec.ts` files under `generated/specs`
+- a test writer that emits Playwright test files (simulated Playwright codegen/recorder output) under `generated/playwright`

 ## Prerequisites